The Novembers

 THE NOVEMBERS is a four-piece Japanese alternative rock band.
 A preceding band was first formed in 2002 by Kobayashi Yusuke and Takamatsu Hirofumi.
 Subsequently, the preceding band disbanded in 2005, and "The Novembers" was officially formed in March 2005 with Kobayashi and Takamatsu joined first by drummer Yoshiki Ryousuke in August 2005, before its current lineup solidified in October 2005 with the arrival of Matsumoto Kengo.

 The band released two demo albums in 2006 before making its indie debut on UK Project's Daizawa Record with the release of their album, The Novembers in November, 2007.

 They launched their independent label MERZ in October 2013 and also played a variety of Japanese festivals, such as appearing at the Red Marquee stage at the Fuji Rock Festival in 2014.

-In October 2015 they joined forces with a renowned producer Masami Tsuchiya (Blankey Jet City, GLAY) and released their fifth EP, Elegance.
-The band celebrated their 11th anniversary (its significance highlighted by their namesake) by inviting an array of guests such as Boris, Klan Aileen, MONO, Roth Bart Baron, Art-School, Burgh, acid android, Takkyu Ishino, and The Birthday to their self-produced event series named “KUBI”, as well as releasing their sixth album, Hallelujah, becoming the first Japanese artist to release on the MAGNIPH / Hostess joint label.
+In October 2015 they joined forces with producer Masami Tsuchiya (Blankey Jet City, GLAY) and released their fifth EP, Elegance.
+The band celebrated their 11th anniversary (its significance highlighted by their namesake) by inviting an array of guests such as Boris, Klan Aileen, MONO, Roth Bart Baron, Art-School, Burgh, acid android, Takkyu Ishino, and The Birthday to their self-produced event series named "KUBI", as well as releasing their sixth album, Hallelujah, becoming the first Japanese artist to release on the MAGNIPH / Hostess joint label.
 The subsequent album release tour culminated in 11th anniversary show on November 11 at Shinkiba STUDIO COAST in Tokyo.
-The TODAY EP was released in May 2018 and their latest album, ANGELS, arrived in March 2019.
+The TODAY EP was released in May 2018 and their 7th album, ANGELS, arrived in March 2019.

+To create their 8th album At The Beginning, THE NOVEMBERS collaborated with yukihiro, drummer of L'Arc~en~Ciel.

+They released their 9th album, The Novembers on 6 December 2023.
+It's a self-titled work, the first to bear the band's name since their debut EP in 2007.
+The straightforward yet powerful intention behind the title is to convey "a rock album that distills who we are right now — we want people to feel the essence of The Novembers."

+The Novembers celebrated their 20th anniversary with a special live performance titled "The Novembers 20th Anniversary -バースデイ-" on March 28, 2025, at HEAVEN'S ROCK Utsunomiya VJ-2, the city where the band was originally formed.

+This commemorative concert marked exactly 20 years since their formation on March 28, 2005.
+During the show, they announced another milestone event: their first-ever hall one-man live, titled "Your November", scheduled for November 20, 2025, at LINE CUBE SHIBUYA in Tokyo.

+A special page commemorating the 20th anniversary of the band's formation, "The Novembers Chronicle" has also opened on the official website.

 They have also supported numerous international bands, including RIDE, Television, No Age, Mystery Jets, Wild Nothing, Thee Oh Sees, Dot Hacker, Astrobright and Yuck.